ParsaHosseinian/Git-tutorial/git-tutorial.md

 git branch -d branchName  # Delete a branch (only if merged with the remote branch)

 git branch -D branchName  # Force delete a branch (even if not merged)

+git branch -m newBranchName # Renames branch currently you are on
 ```
 # General tips